 MAC 1105.
 College Algebra.
 This course is primarily a conceptual study of functions and graphs, their applications, and of systems of equations and inequalities.
 Linear, quadratic, rational, absolute value, radical, exponential and logarithmic functions will be investigated A graphing calculator is required for this course.
-Prerequisites: Successful completion of the equivalent of one year of high school Algebra I and one year of high school Algebra II and an acceptable score on a state approved mathematics placement test or a "C" or higher in MAT 1033.
+Prerequisites: Successful completion of the equivalent of one year of high school Algebra I and one year of high school Algebra II and an acceptable score on a state approved mathematics placement test, or a "C" or higher in MAT 1033, or a grade of "C" or higher in the high school equivalent course for MAT 1033 (Math for College Readiness) within the past two years and an acceptable score on a state approved mathematics placement test.
 A "C" grade or higher must be earned in this course to satisfy part of the general education requirements in mathematics and to advance to a higher mathematics course.
 3 semester hours credit.
 [A]